Sieep-Coding/sieep-coding.github.io/src/pages/posts/the-labor-force-never-fully-came-back.md

 tags: ["#Economics", "#Tech"]
 ---

-The last time I wrote anything under the Economics tag, it was a [research paper](/posts/making-nuclear-energy-competitve-with-fossil-fuels-and-natural-gas) for the Nuclear Engineering department at Michigan, arguing nuclear needs better subsidies to compete with fossil fuels and renewables.
-That paper leaned entirely on LCOE calculators and IEA spreadsheets.
+The last time I wrote anything under the Economics tag, it was a [research paper](/posts/making-nuclear-energy-competitve-with-fossil-fuels-and-natural-gas) for the [Nuclear Engineering](https://en.wikipedia.org/wiki/Nuclear_engineering) [department](https://en.wikipedia.org/wiki/University_of_Michigan_College_of_Engineering#Departments) at Michigan, arguing nuclear needs better subsidies to compete with fossil fuels and renewables.
+That paper leaned entirely on LCOE calculators and [IEA](https://en.wikipedia.org/wiki/International_Energy_Agency) [spreadsheets](https://en.wikipedia.org/wiki/Spreadsheet).
 This one's smaller in scope, but I found a table of civilian labor force data from the BLS going back to 2012, and instead of eyeballing it, I threw it into a `pandas.DataFrame` and let Python do the arithmetic I'd get wrong by hand.

 ## The Data

-The table covers 2012 through 2025: total civilian population, labor force size, participation rate, employment, unemployment, and how many people are outside the labor force entirely.
-One footnote before touching any of it: the 2025 figures are 11-month averages that exclude October, since data collection didn't happen that month because of the federal government shutdown.
-So 2025 isn't strictly apples-to-apples with the other years, but it's close enough.
+The table covers 2012 through 2025: total civilian [population](https://en.wikipedia.org/wiki/Population_(human_biology)), labor force size, participation rate, employment, unemployment, and how many people are outside the [labor force](https://en.wikipedia.org/wiki/Labor_force_in_the_United_States) entirely.
+One footnote before touching any of it: the 2025 figures are 11-month averages that exclude October, since data collection didn't happen that month because of the federal [government shutdown.](https://en.wikipedia.org/wiki/Government_shutdowns_in_the_United_States) So 2025 isn't strictly apples-to-apples with the other years, but it's close enough.

 Here's the dataset and the first pass: